jdonnerstag/py_jdconfig/readme.md

 # The idea of this branch/version

+We have the "deep getter + context" approach, and a pydantic inspired one.
+As discussed further below, I prefer clean separation and flexibility.
+E.g. let attrs and pydantic do, what they can do best.
+Which is part of a settings or config mgmt system.
+I want *.ini support, and optionally a template system to resolve references or import other files.
+I have no preference if someone wants to it in the template, or in attrs/pydantic.
+I want envrionment specific overlays, in whatever form.
+But flexible to allow for different options.

+Both current implementations have pros and cons.
+Am not 100% happy with either.
+This version/branch applies lessons learnt from both.
+I call it the "wrapper" approach for now.

+# The idea of this branch/version (old)

 We have different implementations so far:
 - deep getter based and with template engine
 - My own, pydantic inspired, BaseModel and runtime type checker